uoregon-libraries/rais-image-server/README.md

 ### Build locally

-You can clone the repository and build the docker image manually if you want to create an image from a fork or development:
+You can clone the repository if you want to create your own RAIS image:

 ```bash
 git clone https://github.com/uoregon-libraries/rais-image-server.git
 cd rais-image-server
 make docker
 ```

+*For contributors*: note that `make docker`, in addition to creating a production image, will produce an image called "rais-build" which can be used to compile and run tests.
+See [docker/Dockerfile.build](docker/Dockerfile.build) for examples of how to make this happen.

 Using with chronam
 -----